Dictionary.com names word of the year for 2021: ‘Allyship’ - NewsBreak

 NEW YORK (AP) — Allyship, an old noun made new again, is Dictionary.com’s word of the year.

-The look up site with 70 million monthly users took the unusual step of anointing a word it added just last month, though “allyship” first surfaced in the mid-1800s, said Associate Director of Content & Education John Kelly.
+The look up site with 70 million monthly users took the unusual step of anointing a word it added just last month, though “allyship” first surfaced in the mid-1800s, said John Kelly, the site’s associate director of content and education.

 “It might be a surprising choice for some,” he told The Associated Press ahead of Tuesday’s unveiling.
 “In the past few decades, the term has evolved to take on a more nuanced and specific meaning.
 It is continuing to evolve and we saw that in many ways.”